dart-lang/site-www/src/_guides/language/evolution.md

 Dart 3.0 introduced several new major language features:

 * [Patterns][], a new category of grammar that lets you match and destructure values.
 * [Records][], a new type that lets you aggregate multiple values of different types in a single function return.
 * [Class modifiers][], a new set of keywords that let you control how a class or mixin can be used.
+* [Switch expressions][], a new form of multi-way branching allowed where expressions are expected.
+* [If-case clauses][], a new conditional construct that matches a value against a pattern and executes the then or else branch, depending on whether the pattern matches.

+Dart 3.0 also introduced a few breaking language changes:

+* Class declarations without the [`mixin`][] class modifier can no longer be applied as mixins.
+* It is now a compile time error if a colon (`:`) is used as the separator before the default value of an optional named parameter.
+  Use an equal sign (`=`) instead.
+* It is now a compile-time error if a `continue` statement targets a label that is not attached to a loop statement (`for`, `do`, and `while`) or a `switch` member.

+{{site.alert.note}}
+  The 3.0 release of the Dart SDK dropped support for [language versions][] before 2.12.
+{{site.alert.end}}

 [Patterns]: /language/patterns
 [Records]: /language/records
 [Class modifiers]: /language/class-modifiers
+[Switch expressions]: /language/branches#switch-expressions
+[If-case clauses]: /language/branches#if-case
+[`mixin`]: /language/mixins#class-mixin-or-mixin-class
+[language versions]: #language-versioning

 ### Dart 2.19
 _Released 25 January 2023_